(Part 2 of a 3 part series)

 - If they have a lot of confusing sales pitches and or try to obfuscate their lack of credentials, it would be time to find another dog trainer.

-- If they list affiliations of which they are not a part of or are not honest about the level of affiliation or organizations in which they are members, find another dog trainer and company.
+- If they list affiliations of which they are not a part of or are not honest about the level of affiliation or organizations of which they are members, find another dog trainer and company.

 - If they claim to speak to the animals and have some special technique or training methodology that no one else knows but them that was passed down to them from the gods (or dogs).
 Any secrets that won’t be revealed or don’t make sense and can’t be scientifically proven and explained, that is your cue to move on to another dog trainer.